victor-emanoel/reactjs-hooks/README.md

-**This project is under development, so we don't recommend installing it at the moment.**
+**This project is under development, so I don't recommend installing this package at the moment.**

 # How to use?